- MA Journal

 The Ghost of Christmas Present proved an interesting challenge.
 Originally, he was written as an athlete, jogging around in some kind of Victorian running garb, and would age and become more decrepit throughout the scene through a change of actor.
 Unfortunately, this character became a casualty of the trouser situation; it was impossible to get both actors out of and back into trousers, onstage, double quick.
 We eventually opted for this ghost to be a jolly lamplighter, so we could maintain the speed of action, the characterisation of the cockney chap, and the aging process, while keeping the actors in their base costumes.
 Matching (but aged) reefer jackets, scarves, and caps transformed our Edward and Bob into the young, then old, cheeky ghost.
 For Jacob Marley, the overriding limitation for me was again overdressing and speed of turnaround.
 Keeping it simple, I put Marley in an aged, cobwebbed overcoat and era-appropriate top hat, adding lightweight chains but leaving out the ledgers and money boxes Dickens describes.

 With the designs agreed, I switched into my parallel role of costume supervisor to get the garments in place.
 Generally, this is a separate role to that of designer, but sometimes the two come together in smaller theatres, or when budgets are tight (due to COVID).
 Combining the two roles gave me a much greater degree of control as designer, but also a great deal more work.
-Firstly, a delve into our own store proved disappointing.
+Firstly, delving into our own store proved disappointing.
 Wrong sizes, wrong condition, wrong era, etc. Hiring costume is usually very straightforward, however with most theatres closed, many hire stores were also closed, severely limiting choice.
 Fortunately, Bristol Costume services were still open, as they service film studios on the same site.
 Normally, I would go to the store, choose the costumes, and maybe even bring them away with me directly.
 Under the new safety restrictions however, I wasn’t allowed to go to the store and relied on the Bristol staff choosing suitable costume for me from my designs and instructions.
 Having used this store often in the past, I have come to know and trust the staff.
 On the whole, the costumes that arrived for the first day of rehearsal were pretty close to what I wanted, and despite some fitting issues, most of the basic costume was hired from Bristol.

 Alongside being costume supervisor for Theatre Royal, I was also their main costume maker, but the workload meant I needed to bring in another freelance maker for the two bespoke ghost costumes.
 Engaging my preferred maker was easy compared to getting materials; with the November lockdown, all ‘non-essential’ shops were shut, and I had to order fabrics online then arrange for them to be delivered to Cambridgeshire.
 Fabric weight, quality, and colour are very difficult to judge online, so what arrived was somewhat surprising, but luckily much nicer than I could have hoped!
 During this time, production meetings were a fascinating mix of spectacularly un-theatrical issues relating to COVID and health and safety.
 From cones in the carpark, masks for crew, selling tickets to ‘bubbles’, and sanitising headsets, everything related to getting a live audience into a public space for a show was ‘unprecedented’, and a massive task for the skeleton staff still at the theatre.